Godmartinz/Node-LTI-1.3-library/README.md

 0. Develop a Tool
 1. Install Library
-2. Setup MongoDB
-3. Setup Server and Routes
+2. Setup Server and Routes
+3. Setup MongoDB
 4. Add Tool to Platform
 5. Register Platform with Tool
 6. Run your Server

 Optionally, you can:

-- View the OIDC Tool Launch Flow
+A. View the OIDC Tool Launch Flow
+B. Use Example Tool
-- Use the Test Suite
+C. Use the Test Suite
-- View the Glossary
+D. View the Glossary

 ### 0. Develop a Tool